 Vadim Gluzman’s extraordinary artistry brings to life the glorious violinistic tradition of the 19th and 20th centuries.
-Gluzman’s wide repertoire embraces new music and his performances are heard around the world through live broadcasts and a striking catalogue of award-winning recordings exclusively for the BIS label.
-He will join the Peabody Conservatory Faculty in fall 2018.
+Gluzman’s wide repertoire embraces new music and his performances are heard around the world through live broadcasts and a striking catalog of award-winning recordings exclusively for the BIS label.

 Born in the former Soviet Union in 1973, Gluzman began violin studies at age 7.
 He studied with Roman Sne in Latvia and Zakhar Bron in Russia before moving to Israel in 1990, where he became a student of Yair Kless.
 In the United States, he studied with Arkady Fomin in Dallas and at the Juilliard School with Dorothy DeLay and Masao Kawasaki.
 Early in his career, Gluzman enjoyed the encouragement and mentorship of Isaac Stern which continued until the Stern’s passing in 2001.
 In 1994 he received the prestigious Henryk Szeryng Foundation Career Award.

 Prokofiev: Violin Concertos Nos.
 1 & 2 & Sonata for Solo Violin